petartlab/blog/content/english/posts/How to take care of a greyhound's paws.md

 ---
-title: The chronicles of a grey's paws
+title: How to take care of a greyhound's paws
 author: PetArtLab
 date: 2021-08-06
 draft: false
+description: how to care for greyhound's paws
 tags:
  - greyhound
  - paws